AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <li>Re-directing the existing browser window to the AU.</li>
 </ol>

 When the launchMethod is "AnyWindow", the LMS may choose the window context of the AU.
-All browser window options are acceptable - Framset, New window, browser redirect, etc.
+All browser window options are acceptable - Frameset, New window, browser redirect, etc.

 In either case, the AU MUST be launched by the LMS with a URL having query string launch parameters as defined in this section.
 The launch parameters MUST be name/value pairs in a query string appended to the URL that